-2. Securing Intellectual Property Rights to the Individual Rather Than the State (the Public)
+2. Securing Intellectual Property Rights to the Individual Rather Than The State (the Public)

-Inducing an inventor to disclose his/her private creative thoughts in exchange for securing those rights to the individual, in accordance with the constitutional guarantee of securing the rights to the individual, requires the sovereign to honor and protect those rights as private (belonging to the individual), rather than confiscating them, post-issuance of the patent certificate, as public property.
-Anything less violates the securing principle of the constitutional imperative.
+Inducing an inventor to disclose his/her private creative thoughts and ideas in exchange for securing those rights to the individual, in accordance with the Constitutional guarantee of securing the rights to the individual, requires the sovereign to honor and protect those rights as private (belonging to the individual) rather than confiscating them, post-issuance of the patent certificate, as public property.
+Anything less violates the securing principle of the Constitutional imperative.

-3. Uniformity of Protection for Intellectual
+3. Uniformity of Protection for Intellectual Property Rights

-Property Rights

-The bizarre reality of two different adjudicative standards for the same determination (e.g., patent invalidity) by the administrative agency in PTAB trials and by Article III courts deciding patent disputes is counter to the uniformity principle underlying the constitutional imperative (e.g., PTAB broadest reasonable interpretation ("BRI") or BRI claim construction based upon preponderance of the evidence and absence of presumption of validity, compared with Article III courts' Phillips' ordinary meaning claim construction based upon clear and convincing standard and presumption of validity).
-The inconsistency, derived from a lack of uniformity, is compounded by the unpredictability of finality and binding authority in those patent validity determinations that occur with multiple parallel-tracked validity determinations in the two separate fora concerning validity of the same challenged patent claims.
+The bizarre reality of two different adjudicative standards for the same determination (e.g., patent invalidity) by the administrative agency, in PTAB trials, and by Article III Courts, deciding patent disputes, is counter to the uniformity principle underlying the Constitutional imperative (e.g., PTAB Broadest Reasonable Interpretation or BRI claim construction based upon preponderance of the evidence and absence of presumption of validity, compared with, Article III courts' Phillips' ordinary meaning claim construction based upon clear and convincing standard and presumption of validity).
+The inconsistency derived from a lack of uniformity, is compounded by the unpredictability of finality and binding authority in those patent validity determinations that occur with multiple parallel-tracked validity determinations in the two separate fora concerning validity of the same challenged patent claims.

-Congressional exercise of its enumerated powers in this context has violated the principles behind the constitutional imperative and exceeded its authority by usurping the authority of the third branch to set uniform standards for adjudicating patent validity disputes consistent with the constitutional imperative.
+Congressional exercise of its powers to legislate in this context has violated the principles behind the Constitutional imperative and exceeded its authority by usurping the authority of the third branch to set uniform standards for adjudicating patent validity disputes consistent with the Constitutional imperative.